McAfee vs Bitdefender 2022: Which Antivirus Is Best for You?

 Phone support operatives are knowledgeable and helpful, but McAfee’s live chat was quite the opposite.
 It took 40 minutes to answer a relatively simple question, which I had to rephrase several times as the agent didn’t understand what I was asking.
 Live chat is usually the best way to get immediate support, but McAfee’s service was a disappointing experience.

 13. Price — McAfee Total Protection Is Better Value for Money

 While Bitdefender is cheaper overall, McAfee includes its premium features on all plans (except its Safe Family feature, which is only available on the Family plan).
 Bitdefender restricts some features for more expensive plans.
-This means that McAfee Total Protection is great value even on its cheapest plans.
+This makes McAfee Total Protection a great value for money.

-Bitdefender’s cheapest plans (Free and Antivirus Plus) only work on Windows — and don’t come with a firewall, device optimization tools, or parental controls.
+Bitdefender’s most affordable plans (Free and Antivirus Plus) only work on Windows — and don’t come with a firewall, device optimization tools, or parental controls.
 You won’t get these features unless you upgrade to the Premium package.

 Price Winner: McAfee

 14. Free Version — Only Bitdefender Has a Free Plan

 Bitdefender comes out on top in this category, as McAfee does not offer a free plan.